Via Rail apology falls short, passenger says after 25-hour ordeal | CBC News

 As Christmas Eve dawned, passengers finally saw the fallen tree that had stopped the train in its tracks.
 By that time, the train's supply of drinking water had run dry.

+"We were out of food, we were out of water, and really the basic human needs were no longer being met by early that morning."

-She said one woman who suffers from PTSD was having an especially difficult time, and one man simply grabbed his luggage and climbed off the train to walk approximately eight kilometres back to Cobourg.
+She said one woman who suffers from post-traumatic stress disorder was having an especially difficult time, and one man simply grabbed his luggage and climbed off the train to walk approximately eight kilometres back to Cobourg.

 "People were feeling the emotional wear and tear of just not knowing what was happening, fearing the worst and not having any guidance, leadership or updates from Via Rail," Clarkin said.